 Your wedding day is this single day (or sometimes a few) that is jam-packed with emotions and all of these life-altering changes.
 It's likely the one time in your life that you will have all of the people you love the most in one place.
 It's this day that you spend months and years planning, but it flies by in a second.

 I want you to be able to enjoy that.
 To dance with your best friend, to take that inward breath right before you walk down the aisle, and to celebrate with your favorite humans when you are finally freaking married.
 Even better, I want you to live in every moment of that while having it documented so you can relive it over and over again.

 Those are the images that will matter to you because those are the photos that only you can have.

 So what does this actually mean for your wedding day?
 This means getting to the root of what you actually want.
 We will go through how you would love your wedding day to actually be, not what it "should be" according to the internet/your-friend-that-was-married-once/that-aunt-that-won't-stop-calling.
 From there, we will work to have your wedding photos be an honest representation of who you are together.

 Just know from the get-go that anything is okay, and there is no need to hold back.
-This means crowd-surfing brides, emotional tears and hysterical laughter, eagerly searching downtown Buffalo for tequila shots, rock climbing bridesmaids, and quiet moments with loved ones.
-I will never judge their style of celebrating.
-I don't care what a wedding "should be"; I will work with you organically to photograph how your wedding actually is.
+This means crowd-surfing couples, emotional tears, and hysterical laughter, eagerly searching downtown Buffalo for tequila shots, making a stop at home for photos with your fur/feather/scaled children.
+However, you want to show your love, and quiet moments with dear humans, I'm in.

 Frequently Asked Questions